 The fleet commander at Pearl Harbor knew none of this, as the information was kept under close wraps by the Navy Department in Washington.
 In early December 1941, almost everyone figured that war with Japan would happen very soon.
 Most of the Washington set believed it would start in the Philippines, then a US territory.
 No figured that the Japanese would steam 3,900 miles undetected and launch a sneak attack on the US military base in Hawaii.
 The attacking planes homed in on the signal from KGMB (after-war reading of Cmd.
 Fuchida’s (IJN strike leader) diary indicates the actual station was KGMB on 590 KHz, and not KGU as their website claims), to help find Hawaii from carriers still 230 miles away.
 The station had remained on the air overnight to assist a group of B-17 navigates from the west coast.
 Unaware of the impending danger, the Hawaii military bases were enjoying a peaceful Sunday morning until 7:48 am, when the first bombs began to fall.

 Of course, had the Japanese pressed the attack and launched a third wave to take out the fuel storage and repair facilities, indeed, history might be different.
 The Pacific Fleet would have had to retire to California, leaving Hawaii exposed and quite possibly invaded.

 Most people on the mainland first heard about the attack via radio.
-At 2:22 pm eastern time, the AP issued a news bulletin and at 2:27 pm CBS broke into their Sunday afternoon programming to announce the attack.
-Radio played an important part in WWII from start to finish.
+At 2:22 pm Eastern time, the AP issued a news bulletin and at 2:27 pm CBS broke into their Sunday afternoon programming to announce the attack.
+The radio played an important part in WWII from start to finish.